 On any significant hikes, we recommend you bring a packed day pack.
-As to what you pack in your bag varies based on your trip there are some key items that you should not leave at home like food, water, and a first aid kit.
+What you pack in your bag varies based on your trip.
+You should not leave some key items at home like food, water, and a first aid kit.

-Pretty much everything below asides from hiking poles is a necessity on any trip into the woods or mountains you should be prepared as an absolute worst-case scenario to spend the night outside.
+Almost everything below, aside from hiking poles, is necessary on any trip into the woods or mountains.
+You should be prepared to spend the night outside for an absolute worst-case scenario.
 Let’s break down what you should pack for a day hike!

 What to Pack for a Day Hike Checklist

 - Hiking Poles